jd28/rollnw/tools/client/README.md

 supports placement, transforms, duplicate, delete, undo/redo, and native CAF save.
 Blueprint preview tabs use the same focused edit commands and save path.

-New Blueprint creates a Creature, Placeable, or Item and opens its saved editor document.
-New Creatures prompt for race and class; NWN1 Smalls derives appearance, ability scores, level-one class data, skills, and body parts from those selections.
+New Blueprint presents a compact action list for Creature, Door, Encounter, Item, Placeable, Sound, Store, Trigger, and Waypoint blueprints, then opens the saved editor document.
+Every creation form asks for a ResRef, directory, and display name.
+New Creatures use separate required first-name and optional last-name fields and also prompt for race and class; NWN1 Smalls derives appearance, ability scores, level-one class data, skills, and body parts from those selections.
+Items require a base-item type.
-Its form asks for a ResRef and directory;
-Items also require a base-item type.
 Base Item Type is currently read-only in the workbench.
 Further authoring uses the existing object editor.

 Blueprint forms and progress dialogs share the command overlay drawn after the native viewport, with modal focus and input routed to that overlay.

-Save as New Blueprint prompts for a ResRef and directory, copies the selected Creature, Placeable, or Item, assigns a fresh blueprint UUID, and saves it.
+Save as New Blueprint prompts for a ResRef and directory, copies the selected authored object, changes its ResRef, and saves it.
+Blueprint files and their temporary editor copies do not retain an instance UUID.
 The temporary copy is destroyed and the project tree refreshes; the source selection, tab, and dirty state remain unchanged.
 Names share the module's typed resource namespace across directories.
 Ctrl+Z deletes the created file; Ctrl+Y restores the